Nyami Nyami: Legend

-Some of those killed were white men whose bodies disappeared mysteriously, and after an extensive search failed to find them, Tonga elders were asked to assist as their tribesmen knew the river better than anyone.
+Some of those killed were white men whose bodies disappeared mysteriously, and after an extensive search failed to find them, Valley Tonga elders were asked to assist as their tribesmen knew the river better than anyone.
 The elders explained the Nyami Nyami had caused the disaster and in order to appease his wrath a sacrifice should be made.

 They weren't taken seriously, but, in desperation, when relatives of the missing workers were due to arrive to claim the bodies of their loved ones, the search party agreed in the hope that the tribesmen would know where the bodies were likely to have been washed to.

-A Black calf was slaughtered and floated on the river.
+A black calf was slaughtered and floated on the river.
 The next morning the calf was gone and the workers’ bodies were in its place.
 The disappearance of the calf holds no mystery in the crocodile infested river, but the reappearance of the workers’ bodies three days after they had disappeared has never been satisfactorily explained.

 After the disaster, flow patterns of the river were studied to ascertain whether there was a likelihood of another flood and it was agreed a flood of comparable intensity would only occur once every thousand years.

 The very next rainy season, however, brought further floods even worse than the previous year.
 Nyami Nyami had struck again, destroying the coffer dam, the access bridge and parts of the main wall.

 The project survived and the great river was eventually controlled.
 In 1960 the generators were switched on and have been supplying electricity to Zimbabwe and Zambia ever since.

-The BaTonga still live on the shores of River Kariba, and many still believe one day the Nyami Nyami will fulfill his promise and they will be able to return to their homes on the banks of the river.
+The BaTonga still live on the shores of Zambezi River, and many still believe one day the Nyami Nyami will fulfill his promise and they will be able to return to their homes on the banks of the river.
 They believe the Nyami Nyami and his wife were separated by the wall across the river, and the frequent earth tremors felt in the area since the wall was built are caused by the spirit trying to reach his wife, and one day he will destroy the dam.
-The small earthquakes are actually caused by the weight of water stored in Lake Kariba pressing down on the earth's crust, and intensify with changes in water levels in the lake.
+The small earthquakes are actually caused by the weight of water stored in Lake Kariba pressing down on the Earth's crust, and intensify with changes in water levels in the lake.